 Patrick Anderson is a Ph.D.
 Student in the Department of Philosophy at Texas A&M University.
 His primary areas of research are Africana Philosophy, Social-Political philosophy, and American intellectual history.
 In the past, he has taught P4C classes in local high schools, and he is returning to the P4C Aggie School of Athens Summer Camp as an instructor for the second year.

-Desirae Embree is a Ph.D. student in the Department of English at Texas A&M University where she studies gender and sexuality in film and other visual media.
+Desirae Embree is a Ph.D. candidate in the Department of English at Texas A&M University where she studies gender and sexuality in film and other media.
 She has been a Graduate Research Assistant with the P4CTexas program since 2016, where she manages the website and social media presence.
 Additionally, she served as a camp counselor for the Aggie School of Athens Summer Camp since its inception in 2016.